Byron1z/configure-ad-B1z/README.md

   - Turn off all of the firewall states, EXCEPT "Public Profile".

-  - Under the Public Profile Tab, go to "INBOUND CONNECTIONS" and clicked "ALLOW"
+  - Under the Public Profile Tab, go to "INBOUND CONNECTIONS" and click "ALLOW"

   This helped when I had trouble pinging DC-1 from Client-1.
 </p>